Tuning in to Frequencies: How Global Assets Align with U.S. Put-Call Parity Residuals: Data and Methodological Details

 \subsection{Data and Analysis Sample}

-I identify market-implied discounting factors from SPX and RUT options and construct the carry gap by comparing them with the OIS discounting factor.
-The implied discount factors are identified using the synthetic-forward procedure of \citet{AB21}, the central advantage of which is that the discount factor implicitly applied by the market can be recovered from European call and put prices alone at a common maturity.

-Option quote data are minute-level NBBO from ThetaData.
-The option data extend through December 31, 2025, but the analysis sample is restricted to January 4, 2016 through October 31, 2025 to match the availability of the OIS data.
-All results in the body of the paper are based on the common sample on which both the option-market information and the OIS discount curve are simultaneously observable.
+The option data are minute-level NBBO quotes from ThetaData.
+The analysis uses the period from January 4, 2016 to October 31, 2025, which is the common sample over which option-market information and the OIS discount curve are both available.
+All main results are computed on this common sample.

-SPX and RUT options are European-style index options, so they carry no early-exercise premium, which removes a source of institutional noise from parity-based discount-factor identification.
+SPX and RUT options are European-style index options.
+I therefore do not adjust the put--call-parity construction for early-exercise premia.
+The empirical pipeline is implemented in MATLAB R2025b.

-The empirical analysis is implemented in MATLAB R2025b.\footnote{In a parallel computing environment, the full pipeline ran in roughly one hour for the two markets combined.}